farheenfahim100/farheenfahim100/README.md

 # Academics and Modules 📓

-I am in my third year at the moment, and below is a list of all of the modules I have completed so far:
+I am in my third year at the moment.
+Below is a list of all of the modules I have completed so far and the modules I am currently studying:

 ## Year 1 Modules:

 - Programming for Computer Scientists
 - Design of Information Structures
-- Mathematics for Computer Scientists I
+- Mathematics for Computer Scientists 1
-- Mathematics for Computer Scientists II
+- Mathematics for Computer Scientists 2
 - Computer Organisation and Architecture
 - Professional Skills
 - Web Development